Welcome to WAV!

 How to Get Started

-Volunteers must be engaged in a local coordinator or DNR-led project, and must have one year of baseline data collection completed in order to begin continuous temperature monitoring.
-To express interest in temperature monitoring, please contact your local coordinator.
+Volunteers must be engaged in a local WAV Coordinator or DNR-led project, and must have one year of baseline data collection completed in order to begin continuous temperature monitoring.
+To express interest in temperature monitoring, please contact your local WAV Coordinator.

 Habitat Assessment Monitoring